robbenz/dia_plugs/profile-builder/readme.txt

 * chose which user roles view the admin bar in the front-end of the website (Admin Bar Settings page).
 * select which profile fields users can use in frontend.
 * extended functionality available via [Add-ons](http://www.cozmoslabs.com/profile-builder-add-ons/?utm_source=wp.org&utm_medium=pb-description-page&utm_campaign=PBFree)
+* role editor: add, remove, clone and edit roles and also capabilities for these roles.
+* reacaptcha for Profile Builder forms and WordPress default forms
+* user role select field on register and edit profile forms

 **PROFILE BUILDER PRO**